Alannao/the-game/CONTRIBUTING.md

 # Welcome!
 ---
 Welcome to "The Game's" Group Three's "Right Room" Contributing file, part of IT 115 Class project!
-Our group is one of four groups, creating on of the Game's four rooms.
-We have four members This is.
+Our group is one of four groups, creating one of the Game's four rooms.
+We have four members.
 "The Game" is an open source project for students in IT 115.
 The goal of the project is to learn to create and collaborate web application code on GitHub.

 ## Environment Details